Domesticating Subpoenas

 Seamlessly Domesticating Subpoenas Nationwide

 Domesticating subpoenas can be a tricky process.
-With two separate jurisdictions involved, legislative acts to consider, and two different Rules of Civil Procedure, it’s very important to work with a process server who understands the ins and outs of subpoena domestication.
+With two separate jurisdictions involved, there are legislative acts to consider and two different Rules of Civil Procedure.
+That’s why it’s very important to work with a process server who understands the ins and outs of subpoena domestication.

 We have extensive experience domesticating subpoenas for cases both in and outside of Maryland, Washington, D.C., and Virginia.
-Below is some helpful information on how subpoena domestication works, what acts are involved, and how to initiate the process.
+Below is some helpful information on how subpoena domestication works and how to initiate the process.

 The process will usually depend on whether both states recognize the Uniform Interstate Deposition and Discovery Act, which makes the process uniform for states that have adopted it.
 Maryland, Virginia, and Washington D.C. all recognize the act, but if the other state involved does not recognize the act, the process will be different.

-Domesticating a Subpoena for States That Recognize the Uniform Interstate Deposition and Discovery Act
+Domesticating Subpoenas for States That Recognize the Uniform Interstate Deposition and Discovery Act

-The Uniform Interstate Deposition and Discovery Act (UIIDA) has been adopted by over 30 states and Washington, D.C. to make the process as simple as possible.
+Over 30 states, as well as Washington, D.C. , have adopted the Uniform Interstate Deposition and Discovery Act (UIDDA).
+The goal of this act is to make the process as simple as possible.
 Under the UIDDA, there are three steps: issuing the subpoena, serving the subpoena, and taking the deposition or conducting discovery.

 Step One: Issuing the Subpoena